 MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

-Shop Direct, the UK’s second largest online-only retailer, is made up of department store brands Very.co.uk, Littlewoods.com, VeryExclusive.co.uk and LittlewoodsIreland.ie.
-Our websites receive an average of 1.3 million website visits every day, with 69% of online sales completed on mobile devices.
+Shop Direct, the UK’s largest integrated pureplay digital retailer and financial services provider, is home to Very.co.uk, Littlewoods.com and LittlewoodsIreland.ie.
+Our websites receive an average of 1.4 million website visits every day, with 74% of online sales completed on mobile devices.

 As is befitting of our world class ambitions, we at Shop Direct are fully committed to taking action to combat modern slavery and human trafficking within our business and supply chains.